Planning beautiful Christmas dining room decor is a fabulous way to make yuletide magical and memorable.

-If you don't have a separate dining room and instead host Christmas in your open plan kitchen diner, often the most effective table dressing is a simple one to ensure it doesn't compete with the rest of the space.
+If you don't have a separate dining room, instead host Christmas in your open-plan kitchen diner, often the most effective table dressing is a simple one to ensure it doesn't compete with the rest of the space.

 Invest in a beautiful set of dining furniture and let that be the focus.
-Decorate the table in fragrant springs of eucalyptus with a simple centrepiece of greenery and choose linens in neutral shades.
+Decorate the table with fragrant springs of eucalyptus with a simple centerpiece of greenery and choose linens in neutral shades.

 Created by interior designer Kate Guinness, this dining scheme avoids the traditional shades of red, green, gold and silver.

 Instead, the combination of fresh apple green and pink provides an elegant dining space that can be enjoyed year-round.
 A fresh floral centerpiece is all that's needed to style the space up for the festive season.
 You could also learn how to fold a Christmas tree napkin to add a subtle yet fun flourish to place settings.